Vinay-gupta9/bitcoin-predict-algo/README.md

 You will also need to install appropriate software to execute Jupyter Notebook.

 ### Run
-In a terminal or command window, run one of the following commands:
+In a terminal or command window, run the following command:

 jupyter notebook BitcoinPrediction.ipynb

 This will open the Jupyter Notebook software and project file in the browser.

 ### Data
 Bitcoin Price Data from August 2019 - July 2020.
-The prices are based on coinbase cryptoexchange.
-Some values were missing and techniques were used to fill the said missing values.
+The prices are based on Coinbase Crypto exchange.

 **Features** Bitcoin Price Data from August 2019 - July 2020